<big>Glossary of Painting Terms</big>(As of July 2003)

 Coatings applied to car body cavities to prevent corrosion damage.

-The material, typically wax-based, is applied hot (for manufacturing) or cold (for repairs).
+The material, usually wax-based, is applied hot (for manufacturing) or cold (for repairs).

-introduced either by flooding or using specialized pistols.
+applied by flooding or using special spray guns.
 Cavity sealing.

 and has good adhesion.